 My first encounter with Florence's one way systems passed successfully thanks to the co-pilot with directions, but since then I have been driving around lost in the labyrinth!
 (Mostly happily, although my sense of humour disappeared on Sunday night when I was lost on the way home!)

 On arrival I dumped the bags at the room (very pleasant, like a large hotel room) and headed straight out to wander around the city.
 We watched the sun set over the Ponte Vecchio, beer in hand, calling classmates up and down the country to check in!
 Janet and Marina arrived later on and so our first night in Florence was in a small trattoria, with a bottle of red and Florentine steak.
-(Once we got the bill, we decided that the steak is off the programme for a while!)

 Then a bit of a wander around the city, before heading off on the incredibly long journey back - once we know the streets nights like Sunday, driving around for hours around one way systems, will seem like a bad dream.
 But it was certainly a reality on Sunday...
 If ever you needed GPS, its here.